ziyoung/better-wilcom-docs/wilcom-docs/Production/convert/Read_CND_files_with_color-merge_TXT_file.md

 ## To read CND files with color-merge TXT file...

-1Select File > Open.
+1. Select File > Open.
 The Open dialog opens.

-2Select a CND design and click Options.
+2. Select a CND design and click Options.
 The Condensed File Input Settings dialog opens.

 ![CondensedFileInputSettings00064.png](assets/CondensedFileInputSettings00064.png)

-3Select From file in the Auto color merge panel, and select a corresponding thread chart from the Auto color merge droplist.
+3. Select From file in the Auto color merge panel, and select a corresponding thread chart from the Auto color merge droplist.

 Any thread color named in the text file must correspond to a color in the selected thread chart.
 If not, it will default to black.

-4Click OK.
+4. Click OK.
 The design opens, the stitches appear in the correct thread colors, and the [color palette](../../glossary/glossary) displays the selected thread chart.

 ![convert00067.png](assets/convert00067.png)